 Mr Sim adds: “You can learn more about each other when you are relaxed.
 In every relationship, communication is No. 1.”

-They also go on dates together to the spa or on cruises, as well as have dinner or watch arts performances together.
+To keep their marriage strong, they also go on dates together to the spa or on cruises, as well as have dinner or watch arts performances together.

 But when their children were younger, requiring more intensive care, it was difficult for them to set aside time for regular dates and their outings together were more ad hoc.
 “We did not have a weekly date for close to 15 years,” says Ms Ng.